yokaiAG/DataNets-Course/README.md

 In case you want to use the slides please contact me at anastasiosgiova@gmail.com

 The material to be covered include:
-- Linear Regression
+- Regression (Linear, Polynomial)
 - Mode Selection and Cross-Validation
-- Logistic Regression
-tbc...
+- Classification (KNN, Logistic, LDA, QDA) tbc...